JasonMartin85/fullstack-management-system-zprefix/README.md

 Installation

 - Fork and Clone this repo into a directory of your choice
-- Navigate inside the chosen directory to the `front-end` folder and run `npm install`
+- Navigate inside the chosen directory into the `front-end` folder and run `npm install` in the console
-- Return to the main directory then navigate to the `back-end` folder and run `npm install`
+- Return to the main directory then navigate to the `back-end` folder and run `npm install` again

 Initialization

 - Return to the main directory and run `docker compose up`
-- Note any displayed errors and refer to the potential hiccups section below if necessary
+- Note any displayed errors and refer to the potential hiccups section below if you are experiencing issues

 ## Using the application